THE PRICE OF A FOREST

 The price of a forest and forest land is changing constantly, therefore the best way to find out your forest’s value is to contact us and submit a price enquiry about your forest land.
 If you have a forest management plan, it will make compiling the price offer easier because based on these data we can give you an indicative price.
 Without a forest management plan we can only estimate the price with the help of forest surveyors.
 If you have forest land to offer, have a look at the forest sales services we provide.

-The price of forest land in 2023
+The price of forest land in 2024

-Mature pine forests are the most valuable, their prices can reach 37,000 EUR/ha (forest reserves approx. 400 solid cubic metres).
-The price of fir forests can reach 26,000 EUR/ha and birch forests 20,000 EUR/ha.
-Alder forests are the least valuable, the price of one hectare can reach 6,000 EUR/ha.
+Mature pine forests are the most valuable, their prices can reach 24,000 EUR/ha (forest reserves approx. 400 solid cubic metres).
+The price of fir forests can reach 21,000 EUR/ha and birch forests 16,000 EUR/ha.
+Alder forests are the least valuable, the price of one hectare can reach 4,000 EUR/ha.

-The price of a hectare of forest
+Average price per hectare of forest land

-The average price of forest land in Estonia in the last 6 months was 8,300 EUR/ha based on the data of the Land Board.
+The average price of forest land in Estonia in the last 6 months was 7600 eur/ha based on the data of the Land Board.
 Please mind that these statistics also include the price of clear-cut forest land.
-The most valuable have been the forests of the counties of Tartumaa, Järvamaa and Harjumaa.
-The price of a hectare is lower in the counties of Hiiumaa, Põlvamaa and Võrumaa.
-Our average purchase price of forest land in the last 6 months was approx. 10,100 EUR/ha.
-Since the value of a forest is affected by various factors and the final price can vary, we recommend that the forest owner submit a price enquiry for getting a more specific estimate.
+The most valuable have been the forests of the counties of Harjumaa, Pärnumaa and Tartumaa, where the maximum price per hectare of forest land sold was between 27,700 and 29,900 euros.

 How is the price of standing timber determined?